andyislegend/air-sensor-app/README.md

 # Corevalue air sensor application

 Corevalue R&D project.
-The main purpose of this program is air scanning.
+The main purpose of this application is air scanning.
 After information is acquired and analyzed application send it to the Google Cloud Iot Core.

 ## Getting Started